confluentinc/ksql/docs/operate-and-deploy/installation/server-config/index.md

 #### Dual routable listeners

-Where the internal IP or hostname used in the `ksql.internal.listener` configuration is externally resolvable and routable, only `ksql.internal.listener` needs to configured to set the internal listener, for example:
+If the internal IP address or hostname used in the `ksql.internal.listener` configuration is externally resolvable and routable, only `ksql.internal.listener` needs to configured to set the internal listener, for example: